Are GDPR fines - insurable?

 Art.
 83 GDPR

 A fine pursuant to Art.
-83 GDPR may be imposed on controllers and processors.
+83 GDPR can be applied to controllers and processors can be imposed.
 According to Art.
-83 V GDPR, the upper limit is 20 million euros or 4 % of the global annual turnover of the company or group concerned (whichever is higher).
-In the case of less serious infringements, such as pure organizational deficiencies, the upper limit drops to 10 million euros or 2 % of the worldwide annual turnover (Art.
+83 V GDPR, the upper limit is EUR 20 million or 4 % of the worldwide annual turnover of the company or group concerned (whichever is higher).
+In the case of less serious breaches, such as pure organizational deficiencies, the upper limit is reduced to EUR 10 million or 2 % of the worldwide annual turnover (Art.
 83 IV GDPR).
 The annual turnover is determined on the basis of the turnover in the previous year.

-The final amount of the fine depends on many assessment criteria such as the type, severity and duration of the violation, intent or negligence, previous violations, etc. This is regulated in detail by Art.
+The final amount of the fine depends on many assessment criteria such as the type, severity and duration of the offense, Intent or negligenceprevious infringements, etc. This is regulated in detail by Art.
 83 I and II GDPR.

 Cases in which fines have been imposed show that the competent supervisory authorities (Art.
 58 II lit. i GDPR) certainly exhaust this framework when fines are actually imposed.
 On the other hand, the supervisory authority can also waive a fine and impose other measures if necessary.

-You can often even prevent fines in advance and reduce them in the event of a violation by meeting the data protection requirements, e.g. by appointing a data protection officer; in principle, the better you meet the data protection requirements, the lower the fine in the end.
+Fines can often even be prevented in advance and reduced in the event of an infringement by reducing the requirements for the Data protection fulfilled For example, by appointing a data protection officer.
+In principle, the better you fulfill the data protection requirements, the lower the fine in the end.

-As long as an employee does not act entirely on his or her own responsibility and in his or her own interest, his or her violation is attributed to the company.
-If a company incurs a violation sanctioned by a fine as a result of a service provider it has commissioned or similar, the company can claim this as damages against the service provider.
+As long as an employee does not act entirely on their own responsibility and in their own interest, their violation is attributed to the company.
+If a company commits an infringement sanctioned with a fine through a service provider or similar that it has commissioned, the Company as compensation for damages against the service provider.

 Insurance